bolivac/cargo-api/README.md

 # Description
-This API is a service to cargo-app client application
+This API is a service created for cargo-app client application

+# How to install
+Run `npm install` to download the node modules.

+# Development server
+Run `npm run dev` for a dev server.
+Navigate to `http://localhost:8080`.

+# Docker

+You need to have docker as a prerequisite, after that you can run `docker-compose up`.